Hi ! This is my personal page and blog. You will find here some articles or projects I'm involved in and a few thoughts (mainly about IT).

 Je veux vous parler des bugs de demain,

-Sans supervision, il peut casser ton destin.
+Sans supervision, il peut casser ton chemin.

 Je veux vous parler